jeffbski/redux-logic/README.md

 ### Full examples

  - [async-fetch-vanilla](./examples/async-fetch-vanilla) - async fetch example using axios
- - [async-fetch](./examples/async-fetch) - async fetch example using axios and redux-actions
+ - [async-rxjs-ajax-fetch](./examples/async-rxjs-ajax-fetch) - async fetch example using RxJS ajax (supporting XHR abort on cancel) and redux-actions
  - [async-fetch-proc-options](./examples/async-fetch-proc-options) - async fetch example using axios and the new processOptions feature
+ - [async-rxjs-ajax-proc-options](./examples/async-rxjs-ajax-proc-options) - async RxJS ajax (with XHR abort on cancel) fetch example using axios and the new processOptions feature
  - [async-await - ES7 async functions](./examples/async-await) - async fetch example using axios and ES7 async functions (async/await)
  - [async-await - ES7 async functions with processOptions](./examples/async-await-proc-options) - async fetch example using axios and ES7 async functions (async/await) and using the new processOptions feature
  - [countdown](./examples/countdown) - a countdown timer implemented with setInterval